npryce/code-guide/README.md

     sys.exit(1)
     #|.

-The generated document can be given an introduction in markdown format.
-Introduction text is a block of adjacent lines that start with #||.
+The generated document can be given an introduction and/or end-note in markdown format with a block of adjacent lines that start with #||.
 If the introduction has a top-level heading, the text of the heading is used as the title of the generated HTML.

-Only the first block of introduction text will be used.
-Any later ones will be silently ignored (and may cause an error in future versions of the tool).
+Only the first and last block of text will be used.
+Any others will be silently ignored (and may cause an error in future versions of the tool).

     #|| Hello World